cyang03/CHECKED/README.md

 * Please use the CHECKED data only for academic research.

 **Update:**
+We corrected a small amount of dates displayed in the comment sections of two microblogs, which occured due to unknown errors during the automatic information extraction process.
+We accomplished this by checking the dataset manually.
+We appreciate the user for pointing this issue out.
+If similar problems are to be found by future users, please contact us as we will fix them immediately.
+(August 22, 2021)

 We add `analysis` as a new keyword for each microblog labeled as *fake*. `analysis` contains the expert analysis and justification, which details the news falseness.
 Please check out the [*dataset*](https://github.com/cyang03/CHECKED/tree/master/dataset) folder for details.
 We also provide benchmark results of [FastText](https://arxiv.org/pdf/1607.01759.pdf), [TextCNN](https://arxiv.org/pdf/1408.5882.pdf), [TextRNN](https://arxiv.org/pdf/1605.05101.pdf), [Att-TextRNN](https://www.aclweb.org/anthology/P16-2034.pdf), and [Transformer](https://arxiv.org/pdf/1706.03762.pdf) using the CHECKED data in predicting fake news.
 Please check out the [*baseline*](https://github.com/cyang03/CHECKED/tree/master/baseline) folder for details.
 (June 9, 2021)

 ## Overiew